 The City of Virginia Beach continues to monitor and adjust to changing conditions related to the Novel Coronavirus COVID-19.
 There are national, state and local declarations of emergency in place and we are following the guidance from the Virginia Department of Health as well the Centers for Disease Control and Prevention (CDC) and World Health Organization (WHO).

-Tourism staff are working with event holders, especially for those scheduled during the next 30 days, to identify any cancellations or postponements.
+Tourism staff are working with event holders, to identify any cancellations or postponements.
 Please check Emergency.VBgov.com/coronavirus for the latest information and for event cancellations.
 We are also working to update our event calendars as quickly as possible.
 For the most accurate information, please visit event websites directly.